 This Policy aims to give you information on how Draftable collects, processes and uses your personal data, including when you contact us, visit our website, apply for a job, or use our products or services.

 - you agree to the terms and conditions of this Policy if you choose to use our website, products and/or services; and

 The nature of our products and services and the fact we operate in a business-to-business (“B2B”) environment means that we retain very little or none of your personal data, and we continue to strive to ensure that we retain as little personal data as possible of our customers.

-The personal data we collect, hold, use or disclose about you depends on the nature of our interactions and the circumstances about its collection.
-We may collect and process the following data about you:
+The personal data we collect, hold, use or process about you depends on the nature of our interactions and the circumstances about its collection.
+We may collect, hold, use or process the following data about you:

 - contact and identity data – such as your name, email, job title, industry, address and telephone number(s)